 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.
-To manage this, the Company usually enters into interest rate swaps, in which the Company agrees to exchange, at specific intervals, the difference between fixed and variable interest rate.
-Interest amounts are calculated by reference to an agreed upon notional principal amount.
-As of December 31, 2016 and 2015 the Company had no interest rate swap agreements in place.
-As of December 31, 2016 and 2015, 31% and 19% of the Company's bank borrowings were at a fixed rate of interest.
+As of December 31, 2016, 31% of the Company's bank borrowings were at a fixed rate of interest and as of December 31, 2017, no borrowings were at a fixed rate of interest.